Franco-Indian alliances: Proposals of Tipu Sultan

 Following the 1783 Treaty of Versailles and the removal of French support, Tipu Sultan, the son of Hyder Ali, was unable to recapture Mangalore from the British, although he later managed to regain control after a 10-month siege in 1784.
 He finally made peace with the British in spring 1784.

 In 1786, Tipu Sultan nevertheless sent an embassy to France through Constantinople, but the embassy had to be cancelled.
 In July 1787, Tipu Sultan sent a new embassy directly to Paris, formed of three ambassadors Mohammed Dervich Khan, Akbar Ali Khan and Mohammad Osman Khan, who were accompanied by the French trader from Pondicherry, M. Monneron.
 After arriving in Toulon, the ambassadors were able to meet with Louis XVI in August 1788 in Versailles.
 However, France, which was now at peace with London, did not wish to resume hostilities.

 Tipu Sultan again proposed an offensive and defensive alliance to France in October 1794, and April 1796.
 France was hampered in its support to India by the French Revolution, but contacts would resume with the rise of Napoléon.

 In 1794, with the support of French Republican officers, Tipu helped found the Jacobin Club of Mysore for 'framing laws comfortable with the laws of the Republic' He planted a Liberty Tree and declared himself Citizen Tipoo.

+French soldiers, mobilized by François Ripaud in 1797 to support Tipu Sultan, were buried in a cemetery at Harohalli, which has fallen into disrepair as the locals steal iron grills, bricks, metal plaques, and expensive marble.